riccardo92/python-jsonpath/README.md

 ## Usage

-NOTE: If you're coming from [Python JSONPath](https://github.com/jg-rp/python-jsonpath), this API is similar but different.
-Neither implementation is guaranteed to be a drop-in replacement for the other.

-### `query(path, data)`
+### `find(query, value)`

-Apply JSONPath expression _path_ to _data_. _data_ should arbitrary, possible nested, Python dictionaries, lists, strings, integers, floats, booleans or `None`, as you would get from [`json.load()`](https://docs.python.org/3/library/json.html#json.load).
+Apply JSONPath expression _query_ to _value_. _value_ should arbitrary, possible nested, Python dictionaries, lists, strings, integers, floats, Booleans or `None`, as you would get from [`json.load()`](https://docs.python.org/3/library/json.html#json.load).

-A list of `JSONPathNode` instances is returned, one node for each value in _data_ matched by _path_.
+A list of `JSONPathNode` instances is returned, one node for each value matched by _path_.
 The returned list will be empty if there were no matches.

 Each `JSONPathNode` has:

 - a `value` property, which is the JSON-like value associated with the node.
-- a `parts` property, which is a tuple of property names and array/list indices that were required to reach the node's value in the target JSON document.
+- a `location` property, which is a tuple of property names and array/list indexes that were required to reach the node's value in the target JSON document.
 - a `path()` method, which returns the normalized path to the node in the target JSON document.

 The returned list is a subclass of `list` with some helper methods.